suyunu/c-notes/Week_09/README.md

 ### Question 2 - Statistics

 Write a program that reads an integer N from the user, then reads N more integers from the user and store them in an array.
-Then prints the sum, average and variance of the elements.
+Then prints the sum, average and variance of the elements (Assume N is smaller than 50).

 <img src="figures/variance.png" width="300">